Easy Bible History Quiz with Answers.

 -

-What is one of the important central messages throughout the Bible?
+What are some of the important central messages throughout the Bible?

 Salvation is a process of turning from sin to righteousness.

-God provides a method to escape the entrance to hell and instead enter the entrance to heaven, which is through faith in Jesus Christ and accepting His sacrifice for our sins.
+God's grace provides a method to escape the entrance to hell and instead enter the gate to heaven.

 The Bible also guides Christians on how to live.